apptainer/apptainer-userdocs/singularity_compatibility.rst

 The {Project} project has decided to make no changes related to the project renaming at the image format level.
 This means that default metadata within SIF images and their filesystems will retain the ``singularity`` name without change.
-This will ensure that containers built with {Apptainer} will continue to work with installations of Singularity.
+This will ensure that containers built with {Project} will continue to work with installations of Singularity.

 This decision was made to ensure that users can continue to package their